pmem/rpma/tools/perf/CONFIG.JSON.md

     "REMOTE_TRACER": "gdbserver localhost:2345"
 ```

 During in-depth analysis of the benchmarking process itself, you may find useful these two options.
-Where `DO_NOTHING` allows running all the machinery but prevents the actual benchmark binaries to run.
+Where `DO_NOTHING` allows running all the machinery but prevents the actual benchmark binaries from being run.
 Whereas `DUMP_CMDS` allows dumping all commands running the benchmark binaries.
 You can use either or both of them.

 ```json
     "DO_NOTHING": true,